yehey123/spending-tracker/README.md

 * **Cloud Native:** Designed for deployment on AWS, utilizing LocalStack for local development of S3 and DynamoDB integrations.

 ## 🚧 Status
-**Active Development:** Refining the core domain logic and credit state transitions.
+**Active Development:** Designing the core domain logic and credit state transitions.